denisdubochevalier/lambdac/site/content/post/the-monad-symphony.md

 // Create an AST from the tokens list ast, err := parser.Parse(tokens)

-// Do something with the token
+// Do something with the AST
 ```

 Here, the lexer reliably tokenizes the input, providing a robust foundation for